ArcadeAntics/this.path/README.md

 ## Description

-`package:this.path` provides a mechanism to retrieve the path of an R script within itself without the explicit need to write its path elsewhere.
+`package:this.path` provides a mechanism for an **R** script to retrieve its own path without the explicit need to write it elsewhere.

 ## Installation